fenago/kubernetes-course/md/Lab_11.md

-    You should see the app running as expected, as we have seen in the previous chapters.
+    You should see the app running as expected, as we have seen in the previous labs.
 And just like that, we have a working StatefulSet with our application using MySQL that is persisting data.

 As we\'ve said, one of the things that will cause cluster operators to